grantges/alloy-bootstrap/README.md

 Also - a big thanks to the Twitter Boostrap project.
 Its just awsome and a big inspiration for what I'm trying to do here with Appcelerator Titanium and Alloy.

+THIS IS A WORK IN PROGRESS AND SHOULD BE CONSIDERED EXPERIMENTAL - ESPECIALLY THE GRID SYSTEM :)

 ## Platform Standardizations & Inconsistencies